taneshsin/EngageTrack-AI/README.md

 ## 📄 Export & Logs

 ✅ User summary can be downloaded as a TXT file
 ✅ All user interactions are logged to /logs/usage.log

 ---

 ## 💼 Built By

 Tanesh Singhal
--MS Business Analytics @ University of Cincinnati
+MS Business Analytics @ University of Cincinnati
--AI in Business · DevOps Enthusiast · Product Strategy
+AI in Business · DevOps Enthusiast · Product Strategy

 ---